dekkerglen/CubeCobra/README.md

 [docker]: https://docs.docker.com/desktop/install/mac-install/

 Once localstack is installed, you can start the server in the background with the CLI: `localstack start --detached`.
 You can see the status with `localstack status`.

+*Note*: Localstack community edition (eg. without a pro account) does not persist anything to disk once the container is stopped.

+#### AWSLocal CLI (for Localstack)

+The awslocal CLI used by this project (https://github.com/localstack/awscli-local) is required for initial setup of the localstack resources used by Cube Cobra.

+First install Python (suggest Python 3) and pip for your operating system.
+Sample instructions for a linux environment are:
+- Ensure Virtual environment package is installed: `sudo apt-get install python3-venv`
+- Create a virtual environment in your home directory: `python3 -m venv ~/venv`
+- Add the virtual environment to your path: `export PATH=~/venv/bin:$PATH`
+- Also add to your startup profile script (eg. bash profile) the activation of the virtual environment: `source ~/venv/bin/activate`
+- Install awslocal: `pip3 install "awscli-local[ver1]"`
+- Validate install: `awslocal --version`
+  - Will pass and print some "aws-cli" version (likely 1.X) for the system

 ### Code Editor (IDE)